-3. Actual Cost: Actual cost is the total cost actually incurred and recorded in accomplishing work performed for a work package.
+Actual Cost: Actual cost is the total cost actually incurred and recorded in accomplishing work performed for a work package.

-The cost performance index (CPI) is a measure of value of work completed compared to the actual cost or progress made on the project.
+The cost performance index (CPI) is a measure of the value of work completed compared to the actual cost or progress made on the project.

-Equation: CPI = EV / AC
+Relation: CPI = EV / AC

-?
 Schedule performance of the project can be measured at the level of a work package

-Variances in schedule can be measured for every work package .Schedule variance: It is a measure of schedule performance on a project.
-It is equal to earned value minus planned value.
-Equation: SV = EV – PV
+This is a measure of schedule performance on a project.
+It is equal to the earned value minus the planned value.
+Relation: SV = EV – PV

-Schedule performance indices can also be determined for every work package
+Schedule performance indices can also be determined for every work package.

-Equation: SPI = EV / PV
+Relation: SPI = EV / PV

 These SV and SPI values for each work package are documented and communicated to stakeholders.

-For instance, the responsibility assignment matrix (RAM) is a matrix based chart which is used to illustrate the connection between work packages or activities and project team members.
-On larger projects a higher level RAM’s can be used to define what a project team group or unit is responsible for within each work package.
-Also, a lower level RAM can be used within the group to designate roles, responsibilities and level of authority for specific activities.
+For instance, the responsibility assignment matrix (RAM) is a matrix-based chart which is used to illustrate the relationship between work packages or activities and project team members.
+On larger projects, a higher-level RAM can be used to define what a project team group or unit is responsible for within each work package.
+Also, a lower level RAM can be used within the group to designate roles, responsibilities, and level of authority for specific activities.

-?
-Risks can be managed at the level of work packages in a Work breakdown structure
+Risks can be managed at the level of work packages in a Work breakdown structure.

 The work breakdown structure is a critical input to identifying risks as it facilitates an understanding of potential risks at both micro and macro levels.
 Risks can be identified and subsequently tracked at the level of work packages.

-While decomposing a WBS to the level of work packages, the WBS nodes could be decomposed to ridiculously low levels, wasting time and actually making the project difficult to understand, manage and change.
-There are many things to be considered when deciding how far to decompose the WBS or how best to create a work package, but some of the factors to be considered are:
+When breaking a WBS down to the level of work packages, the WBS nodes could be decomposed to extremely granular levels, wasting time and actually making the project difficult to understand, manage, and change.
+There are many things to be considered when deciding how far to decompose the WBS or how best to create a work package, but a few important factors to consider are:

 - Work Packages should be small enough to be estimated for time and cost.

 - The project manager and the project team should be satisfied that the current level of detail at the work package level provides enough information to proceed with subsequent activities.

 - Work packages can lie at different levels in the WBS hierarchy.
-Project managers should not artificially force their WBS into a structure where all the work packages live at the same level in the WBS hierarchy.
-This results in many problems down the line, like forced detail where you could have monitored and controlled specific parts of the work at a higher level or not enough scrutiny when you really need it.
+Project managers should not artificially force their WBS into a structure where all the work packages lie at the same level in the WBS hierarchy.
+This results in problems as the project progresses, like forced detail -where you could have monitored and controlled specific parts of the work at a higher level- or not enough scrutiny where you really need it.